+Anyone who is sexually active is at risk of contracting STIs.
 Condoms are the only form of contraception that will protect you from STIs.
-You should use them if you’re a gay or bisexual man, or a bisexual woman.
 You can make an appointment at a sexual health or genito-urinary medicine (GUM) clinic – some are drop-in centres.

 Experiencing mental health difficulties, such as depression, is not something to be ashamed of, and it isn’t an inevitable part of getting older.
 Research has shown that older lesbian, gay, bisexual and transgender people’s self-esteem and mental wellbeing can be affected if they have experienced years of feeling different or rejected.

 Speak to your GP if you need help.
 Many people find it difficult to talk about their mental health but you shouldn’t feel uncomfortable about this.
 Depression is an illness that can be treated.

 What are my options if I need care?